BrainCircuitsBehaviorLab/village/docs/source/resources/software_installation.md

 2. Go to `Advanced Options` and select X11 (instead of Wayland).

 Then, you need to configure the system to recognize a screen even if none is physically connected, so the software renders properly when accessed remotely.
-If you want to use an additional screen to present stimuli in the behavioral box, you need to set the system to work with two screens.
+If you want to use an additional screen to present stimuli in the operant box, you need to set the system to work with two screens.

 3. Modify the file: `/boot/firmware/cmdline.txt`